 - Chevron’s investments in Thailand support more than 200,000 jobs.

-Since 1962, Chevron has invested more than $36 billion in upstream activities in Thailand.
-Chevron generated more than $11 billion in petroleum royalties for the Royal Government of Thailand from 1981 to 2015.
+Since 1962, Chevron has invested more than $38 billion in Upstream activities in Thailand.
+Chevron generated more than $12 billion in petroleum royalties for the Royal Government of Thailand from 1981 through 2016.

 Our exploration team in Thailand has access to company expertise around the world.
 A first-of-its-kind Web-based management system enables secure sharing of real-time drilling and production data among team members, partners, regulators and customers.
 The system results in faster decisions, improved profitability and greater trust.

-In 2013, work began on an innovative communication project to connect Chevron’s onshore facilities to eight offshore central processing platforms in the Gulf of Thailand with an 800-mile (1,300-km) fiber optic system.
-In 2015, the company successfully deployed the system to three wells—thereby enhancing reservoir management, optimizing production, and providing real-time well-site monitoring and analysis.
+In 2013, work began on an innovative communication project to connect Chevron’s onshore facilities to eight offshore central processing platforms in the Gulf of Thailand with an 800-mile-long (1,300-km) fiber optic system.
+In 2015, the company successfully deployed the system to three wells – thereby enhancing reservoir management, optimizing production, and providing real-time well-site monitoring and analysis.
 These installations were part of an initial field trial for Chevron’s Real-Time Well Surveillance Project, which integrated fiber optic technology into Chevron Thailand’s standard completion design.
 The installations were the first such completions for Chevron worldwide.

 CAUTIONARY STATEMENT RELEVANT TO FORWARD-LOOKING INFORMATION FOR THE PURPOSE OF "SAFE HARBOR" PROVISIONS OF THE PRIVATE SECURITIES LITIGATION REFORM ACT OF 1995